The first Christmas present I gave my husband was a bauble I’d found on the tube.

 Me: Hello again!
 Remember me?
 Got any brown elves yet?

-In 2015 we had a breakthrough when he actually smiled instead of rolling his eyes as I approached.
-He was genuinely excited to see me and told me I would be pleased to hear that he had a new product line!
+A few years later we had a breakthrough when he actually smiled instead of rolling his eyes as I approached.
+He was genuinely excited to see me and told me I would be pleased to hear that he had a new product line.

 Me: Yeah, I see what you’ve done there and you’re getting closer.
 Right colour, wrong species.

 We’ve gotten to know each other over the years.
 Through brief interactions, we found some common ground as humans.
-The last time we chatted he agreed to ask his wholesaler if he could lay his hands on any brown elves!
+The last time we chatted he told me someone else had asked about different varieties of elves and it got him thinking so had reached out to see if his wholesaler if could lay his hands on any brown ones.
+Progress in the decoration department but even more so in the connection one.

-I’m not discounting the experience of being excluded.
+I’m not discounting the experience of our first interaction.
 Far from it!
-His first throwaway comment about ‘normal ones’ made me feel angry.
-But in that moment I made a choice.
-I had the capacity required to engage so I pushed my fear aside and jumped in.
+His throwaway comment about ‘normal ones’ made me angry.
+But in that moment, I made a choice.
+I had the capacity required to meet him with empathy so I pushed my fear aside and jumped in.

-Don’t get me wrong, I want to be right a lot (ask my husband) I just want change more.
+Don’t get me wrong, I want to be right a lot (just ask my husband!)
+I just want things to improve more than I want to be in the right.

-Change tends to require collaboration.
+Change requires collaboration.
 I’ve repeatedly found people to be one sandwich away from accepting an invitation into a courageous conversation if I can just find the bravery needed to invite them.

 Starting in January I’m inviting you to your own personal 10% Braver Bootcamp.
 Sign up and I’ll send you a short weekly video with a new challenge each week.
 There are still a few spaces and I’d love to spend a month with you!